quantmind/pulsar/docs/source/design.rst

 .. _request-loop:

 * Their :attr:`.Actor._loop` listen for requests on file descriptors as usual and it is running (and installed) in the :ref:`actor io thread <actor-io-thread>` as usual.
-* The threads in the :attr:`.Actor.thread_pool` install an additional :class:`EventLoop` which listen for events on a message queue.
+* The threads in the :meth:`~.Actor.executor` install an additional :class:`EventLoop` which listen for events on a message queue.
   Pulsar refers to this specialised event loop as the **request loop**.

 .. note::